smyk07/simple-compiler/README.md

 # Simple Compiler

 A Simple Compiler.
-(Compiles to x64 fasm assembly) Check [example.scl](https://github.com/smyk07/simple-compiler/) for an example of how the language is written.
+(Compiles to x64 fasm assembly).

+Check [example.scl](https://github.com/smyk07/simple-compiler/) for an example of how the language is written.

 ## Inspiration